History of the United States (2016–present): Second Trump administration

-By signing the One Big Beautiful Bill Act on July 4, 2025, Trump delivers changes to the national budget which will impact the country for a long time; cuts to Medicaid, funds for border security, $4 trillion added to the deficit.
+By signing the One Big Beautiful Bill Act on July 4, 2025, Trump delivers changes to the national budget; cuts to Medicaid, funds for border security, $4 trillion added to the deficit.

 Donald Trump was reelected in the 2024 presidential election to a second non-consecutive term and Vice President Harris conceded to and congratulated Donald Trump on November 6 after his victory in the election.
 Donald Trump became the second nonconsecutive elected president being the first since Grover Cleveland was reelected to a second term in 1892.
 This time, Donald Trump won both the electoral college and popular vote as opposed to 2016 where he won the electoral college but not the popular vote.

-Trump was inaugurated for a second time on January 20, 2025 with the ceremony being held inside the US Capitol building rotunda as it was deemed to be too cold to host it outside making it the first one to be held indoors since the second inauguration of Ronald Reagan in 1985.
+Trump was inaugurated for a second time on January 20, 2025, with the ceremony being held inside the US Capitol building rotunda as it was deemed to be too cold to host it outside making it the first one to be held indoors since the second inauguration of Ronald Reagan in 1985.
 He is the oldest president at his inauguration at 78 years old, beating his predecessor Joe Biden's record by several months.
 His vice president, JD Vance, was elected alongside Trump.

 On the day Donald Trump became president he renamed the United States Digital Service to the Department of Government Efficiency (DOGE) which was headed by Elon Musk, a strong ally of the president, and froze all foreign assistance money via an executive order.
-Elon Musk said his goal with the Department was to reduce the federal workforce and the US national debt along with eliminating what is deemed as waste.
+Elon Musk said his goal with the department was to reduce the federal workforce and the US national debt along with eliminating what is deemed as waste.
 Elon would later leave DOGE in April 2025 after Tesla's profits fell.
 Also on inauguration day, Trump would sign an executive order renaming Mount Denali to Mount McKinley and the Gulf of Mexico to the "Gulf of America".
 President Trump signed 10 executive orders regarding immigration on the day he took office.
 Despite intense media coverage during Trump's first 98 days the average number of daily immigration arrests and removals was close to that of the 2024 Fiscal Year under President Biden according to TRAC Reports; the number of unauthorized border crossings in the southwest declined dramatically continuing an already existing trend of them declining.